CityBits

 SILLY.

-Now, it is true that the Netherlands as a whole has always had a sizeable cycling population, but to say that Amsterdam was always designed this way, or that their policies were always so pro-cycling, is incorrect.
+Because in fact, Amsterdam was not always like this.6 Now, it is true that the Netherlands as a whole has always had a sizeable cycling population, but to say that Amsterdam was always designed this way, or that their policies were always so pro-cycling, is incorrect.

-and began building new car-friendly roads, in some cases even paving over their famous canals to make streets wide enough for cars.
+Back in the 1960s, Amsterdam’s city planners and politicians came to the conclusion that the automobile was the way of the future7 and began building new car-friendly roads, in some cases even paving over their famous canals to make streets wide enough for cars.
 In the 1960s and 70s, the number of trips made by car in Amsterdam quadrupled, while the percentage of trips made by bicycle plunged by ~60%.
 For a hot second there it looked as though Amsterdam was going to fully embrace the car.
 However, two key things occurred that helped steer its development towards the cycle-friendly city it is today.

 Citizen Protests

 The first was a fervent citizen protest movement against cars and the construction of more automobile infrastructure.
 In 1971, there were 3,300 automobile related deaths in the Netherlands, 400 of which were small children.
-Unsurprisingly, people wanted that to stop happening, so they formed action groups like “Stop de Kindermoord” (Dutch for “stop the murder of children”) which fiercely advocated for fewer cars and more bicycle/pedestrian friendly infrastructure.
+Unsurprisingly, people wanted that to stop happening, so they formed action groups like “Stop de Kindermoord” (Dutch for “stop the murder of children”) which fiercely advocated for fewer cars and more bicycle/pedestrian friendly infrastructure.8 Along with other organizations like the Dutch Cyclists’ Union (aka the mighty Fietsersbond), these two groups gained tens of thousands of followers, staged massive protests and put enormous political pressure on legislators to reduce the amount of street space given to cars.

 1973 Oil Embargo

 The 2nd major factor came in 1973 when OPEC (a coalition of oil-rich nations) declared an oil embargo on the Netherlands and other western countries in response to their support of Israel during the Yom Kippur War.
-This sent oil prices skyrocketing, and countries like the US responded by rationing gas, ramping up domestic oil production, and in some cases even asking citizens to not turn on their Christmas lights in order to conserve energy.
+This sent oil prices skyrocketing, and countries like the US responded by rationing gas, ramping up domestic oil production, and in some cases even asking citizens to not turn on their Christmas lights in order to conserve energy.9 10

 Meanwhile, the Dutch response was pretty much just to ask everyone to start driving less and cycling more.
 Then Dutch Prime Minister Joop den Uyl went on TV and declared every Sunday to be “car-free”, allowing people to calmly walk/cycle in the streets and discover (or remember) how nice things could be without cars.
 Some of you readers who have recently experienced NYC’s Open Streets program, or any other similar initiative, can probably relate.